 - 1. An authorized requester submits a request for a fiscal note through the FNTS. - 2.
 The LBO coordinator receives the request and reviews the language to determine which agencies to assign the fiscal note. - 3.
-When necessary, the LBO coordinator will consult with the requester, LBO analyst, agency and others deemed relevant to the proposed legislation to determine whether or not additional agencies should be assigned to prepare a fiscal note. - 4.
-The LBO Coordinator will attempt to include all agencies which may be affected by the proposed legislation.
-If an agency assigned to prepare a fiscal note identifies another affected agency not included in the assigned agencies, the fiscal note coordinator should contact the LBO at lbo@lbo.leg.mn immediately so that the LBO may consider whether to add the additional agency to the request. - 5.
-If an agency has not been assigned, but believes they should be, or has been assigned to a fiscal note, but they are not impacted by the bill, they should contact the LBO to discuss whether or not they should be added/removed from the note. - 6.
+When necessary, the LBO coordinator will consult with the requester, LBO analyst, agency, and others deemed relevant to the proposed legislation to determine whether or not additional agencies should be assigned to prepare a fiscal note. - 4.
+The LBO coordinator will attempt to include all agencies which may be affected by the proposed legislation.
+If an agency assigned to prepare a fiscal note identifies another affected agency not included in the assigned agencies, the fiscal note coordinator should contact the LBO at lbo@lbo.leg.mn immediately so that the LBO may consider whether to add adding the additional agency to the request. - 5.
+If changes proposed in a bill would impact many or all state agencies, the LBO may assign the fiscal note request to one agency to respond on behalf of the enterprise. - 6.
+If an agency has not been assigned, but believes they should be; or has been assigned to a fiscal note, but they are not impacted by the bill, they should contact the LBO to discuss whether or not they should be added to or removed from the note. - 7.
 Agencies assigned to prepare a fiscal note are notified via email to the agency designated fiscal note coordinator.